 Your Small Business Tax-Change Scorecard for '11

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The past year was a rollercoaster for business owners hoping for tax relief, but help finally arrived right at the end of the year in the form of the Tax Relief and Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
+Opinions expressed by Entrepreneur contributors are their own.The past year was a rollercoaster for business owners hoping for tax relief, but help finally arrived right at the end of the year in the form of the Tax Relief and Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
 Here's a look at what's changed and what you need to know about business tax changes.

 Tax expert Barbara Weltman recently created a handy summary.
 If taxes make your eyes glaze, we'll walk you through it.
 You'll want to pay attention, because some changes retroactively affect your 2010 tax year.